-Israeli forces kill unarmed autistic Palestinian man
+Israeli police kill unarmed autistic Palestinian man

-JERUSALEM (AP) - Israeli police shot dead an unarmed autistic Palestinian man in Jerusalem’s Old City on Saturday after saying they suspected he was carrying a weapon.
+JERUSALEM (AP) - Israeli police shot dead an unarmed autistic Palestinian man in Jerusalem’s Old City on Saturday after mistakenly suspecting he was carrying a weapon.

-The shooting drew broad condemnations and revived complaints alleging excessive force by Israeli security forces.
-On social media, some compared the shooting to police violence in the U.S.
+The shooting drew angry condemnations from Arab residents and leaders and further raised tensions in the region as Israeli Prime Minister Benjamin Netanyahu presses ahead with plans to annex large parts of the Israeli-occupied West Bank.

 Relatives identified the deceased man as Iyad Halak, 32.
 They said he suffered from autism and was heading to the school for students with special needs where he studied each day when he was shot.

-“They killed him in cold blood,” Halak’s mother, Rana, told Israel’s Channel 12 TV.
+“They killed him in cold blood,” Halak’s mother told Israel’s Channel 12 TV.

 In a statement, Israeli police said they spotted a suspect “with a suspicious object that looked like a pistol.”
 When he failed to obey orders to stop, officers opened fire, the statement said.
 Police spokesman Micky Rosenfeld later said no weapon was found.

-Channel 12 said members of Israel’s paramilitary border police force fired at Halak’s legs and chased him into a dead-end alley.
+Channel 12 said police fired at Halak and chased him into a dead-end alley.
 It said a senior officer ordered a halt in fire as they entered the alley, but that a second officer did not listen and fired six or seven bullets from an M-16 rifle, killing Halak.
 The report said both officers were taken into custody and interrogated for several hours.

 AP video from the scene showed three bullet holes in a white wall at the end of the alleyway.